Intergroup violence in bursts: Discussion and Conclusion

+Furthermore, there might be error in our coding.
+If the truth were perfectly known and the coding corrected accordingly, the two boxplots in Fig.~\ref{fig:result} might shift to a small degree, but, given our robustness check, it is unlikely that this shift would affect our main result.

-This study has several limitations.
-Because we selected no videos without violence, we cannot be certain that violence is caused by turmoil.
-When investigating the videos, however, we observed time and again that people reacted violently to turmoil, hence it still seems quite plausible that it triggers violence.
-Moreover, turmoil implies that small groups start cooperating first, which we were unable to falsify.
-Our measurements underestimated turmoil because the videos are left-truncated and depend on camera angle and vision width, thus we erred on the safe side.
-In the future, better domain specific scales of turmoil should be developed, which will make it possible to investigate the effect of turmoil in lab experiments.
-Another limitation is in the Ising model.
-Despite predicting the threshold of steady defectors well in general, it misclassifies some of the groups, hence also other effects beyond the model are at play.
-In future studies, it is important to expand the number and diversity of cases.
-Furthermore, when individuals find themselves more often in similar situations, they will learn, which is easier in smaller groups where they have a larger influence on their payoffs \cite{burton21}.
-Some will change their strategy, and turn into unconditional (i.e., steady) defectors \cite{andreozzi20} who try to exploit other group members and maximise their individual payoff instead of maximising the group's payoff.
-For the model, this would require decision rule updates during subsequent Monte Carlo steps.
+Another limitation is in the Ising model itself.
+Despite predicting the threshold of non-fighters fairly well, several groups ended up in the non-burst category due to local circumstances (ignored by the model) that caused delays beyond our two second limit.
+Furthermore, the Ising model does not predict the severity of violence.
+For future studies, it is important to expand the number and diversity of cases, and to develop better software than is currently available to automatically code videos.
+Finally, when individuals find themselves more often in similar situations, they will learn, which is easier in smaller groups where they have a larger influence on their payoff \cite{burton21}.
+Some will change their strategy, and turn into non-fighters \cite{andreozzi20} who try to exploit other group members and maximize their individual payoff instead of maximizing the group's payoff.
+For the model, this would require individuals updating their decision rules at subsequent Monte Carlo steps.